 What is Ruby on Rails?

-Ruby is a modern, dynamically typed coding language that is specially designed to make scripting not only easy, but also fun.
+Ruby is a modern, dynamically typed coding language that is specially designed to make scripting and app development not only easy, but also fun.
 It utilizes a full stack, superbly optimized web framework known as Ruby on Rails framework.
-It’s generally used for back-end development.
+It’s generally used for backend development.

 Ruby’s open source advantage

 Ruby’s creator, Yukiro Matsumoto, designed Ruby in 1995 with the intention of making it open source, and therefore free to use any modify.
 This means Ruby requires no expensive licensing to use, making it ideal for startups and young companies.
 It is further supported by reputable non-profit organizations such as the Ruby Association.

 Ruby and Java share a few basic similarities, but for the most part they are vastly different languages.
 They’re both strongly-typed and object oriented programming languages, but Ruby is an interpreted scripting language while Java is a compiled coding language.